 Top Sights and Activities

 - Pinkham Notch, New Hampshire: Pinkham Notch is the region’s finest destination for outdoor enthusiasts, with a host of activities available year round.
-Opt to mountain bike, hike, or ski its intricate network of trails according to season.
+Opt to mountain bike, hike, or ski its intricate network of trails during your Appalachian trail honeymoon.

 - Hang Glide on Mount Greylock, Massachusetts: The natural beauty and unique saddle shape of Massachusetts’s highest point is credited to have inspired the literary classic, Moby Dick.
 Reach its summit and hang glide to its base for a thrilling experience.